flub78/multitenant/doc/development/rest_apis.md

-# Writing APIs
+# Writing REST APIs

-One of the goal of this framework is to provide a REST API service.
-Most, if not all resources should be accessible through a REST API.
-API access to the central application is of lower priority than API access for tenants.
+One of the goal of this framework is facilitate the development of REST APIs.
+Most resources should be accessible through a REST API.

 ## Example accessing the calendar events through a REST API

+The command

     php artisan make:controller Api\CalendarEventController --resource --api

+generates the file

-generates \app\Http\Controllers\Api\CalendarEventController.php
+    \app\Http\Controllers\Api\CalendarEventController.php

 ## Simplified Workflow to create an API